Proud to regulate the PA profession

 As a PA, you will continue to practise under physician supervision and like our physician members, you will have to pay annual fees, hold liability insurance and follow CPSA’s Standards of Practice.
 You will also be responsible for complying with our continuing competence requirements.

-For decades, PAs have played a key role in supporting physicians and patient cares, and we look forward to working more closely with you in the years ahead.
+For decades, PAs have played a key role in supporting physicians and patient care, and we look forward to working more closely with you in the years ahead.

 We encourage you look at the following information and browse our entire website to learn about CPSA, and our programs and services.